Grosse Pointe Public Library Central Branch: History

 The Grosse Pointe Public Library was established in 1929 by the school district, and spent over two decades moving from space to space.
 In 1951, it was decided to construct a permanent space for the library, funded in large part by local businessman Dexter M. Ferry Jr. Ferry's son, W. Hawkins Ferry, had studied architecture under Marcel Breuer at Harvard University, and the Ferry family had commissioned the architect to design previous projects.
 The library commissioned Breuer to design the new branch, and Breuer, W. Hawkins Ferry, and library director Robert Orr worked through 1951 and 1952 to refine the design.
 The library opened to the public in 1953.

 The building served as the main branch of the Grosse Pointe Library through the rest of the century.
 In 2007, the library board decided that the building was obsolete, and it should be demolished and replaced with new construction.
 However, there was both local and international opposition to the decision.
-That, in conjunction with the 2008 recession, led the board to reconsider, and rehabilitate instead.
+That, in conjunction with the Great Recession, led the board to reconsider, and rehabilitate instead.
 By 2016, interior renovation to correct some of the building's issues was completed, and it remains in service as a library.